micheledallatorre/trakt-charts/README.md

 NOTE: you need to specify your RottenTomatoes UserID into the parseRottenTomatoes.rb script before running it!

 __TODO__
+- [x] import from RottenTomatoes
+- [x] export to JSON format to be imported into Trakt
+- [ ] other features?

 ```PHP
 // PHP code to be inserted